-The Sovah Health - Danville Graduate Medical Education Program is dedicated to training physicians to be the best possible primary care physicians.
-The program began July 1, 2010 and is affiliated with the Edward Via College of Osteopathic Medicine (VCOM), Liberty University College of Osteopathic Medicine (LUCOM) and the regional postgraduate training institution, the Osteopathic Medical Network of Excellence in Education (OMNEE).
-The goal of the DRMC Medical Residency Program is to provide the highest quality residency training program that will provide each primary care trainees a foundation for lifelong learning while fulfilling the AOA and the ACGME knowledge and competency requirements.
+The Graduate Medical Education Program at Sovah Health - Danville is dedicated to training physicians to be the best possible primary care physicians.
+The program began at Sovah Health - Danville (previously Danville Regional Medical Center) on July 1, 2010 and is affiliated with the Edward Via College of Osteopathic Medicine (VCOM), Liberty University College of Osteopathic Medicine (LUCOM) and the regional postgraduate training institution, the Osteopathic Medical Network of Excellence in Education (OMNEE).
+The goal of the Sovah Health Medical Residency Program is to provide the highest quality residency training program that will provide each primary care trainees a foundation for lifelong learning while fulfilling the AOA and the ACGME knowledge and competency requirements.

-Our Vision for the graduates of the Sovah Health - Danville Medical Residency Program is to:
+Our vision for the graduates of the Sovah Health Medical Residency Program is to:

 • Train them to deliver compassionate, high quality patient care;